Blisto91/dxvk-wiki/Driver-support.md

 **AMD Proprietary**: We do not regularly test this driver.
 Compatibility is mediocre, but in some games this driver *may* provide the best performance on certain GPU architectures.

 ## Nvidia drivers
 Driver version **495.46** or later recommended.
-Compatibility is generally very good, but performance may be low on older GPUs in some games.
+Compatibility is very good, but performance is unlikely to be competitive with Windows D3D11 drivers.

 GPUs that no longer enjoy active driver support and are limited to 470 drivers *may* work, but we cannot provide support for issues specific to these drivers.